uppinder/Captcha-Prefill/README.md

 > **Outline of the method:**

-> - Get image using jquery from webmail html page
+> - Get image from webmail html page
-> - Grey-scale the image
-> - Median filter
+> - Median filter and convert to binary
 > - Perform the algo given in the paper
 > - Pre fill captcha and login user